orca-so/whirlpools/README.md

 Whirpools is an open-source concentrated liquidity AMM contract on the Solana blockchain.
 This repository contains the Rust smart contract and SDKs to interact with a deployed program.

-The official deployment of the whilrpool contract can be found at the `whirLbMiicVdio4qvUfM5KAg6Ct8VwpYzGff3uctyCc` address on:
+The official deployment of the whirlpool contract can be found at the `whirLbMiicVdio4qvUfM5KAg6Ct8VwpYzGff3uctyCc` address on:
 - [Solana Mainnet](https://solscan.io/account/whirLbMiicVdio4qvUfM5KAg6Ct8VwpYzGff3uctyCc)
 - [Solana Devnet](https://solscan.io/account/whirLbMiicVdio4qvUfM5KAg6Ct8VwpYzGff3uctyCc?cluster=devnet)